ColeHerber/ColeHerber.github.io/_projects/skateboard.md

 ### **Board**

 Ok, biggest part, we need something to stand on.
+How are we going to do it

 Casey nistat here.
 https://youtu.be/_ILJnuY9Zz4 board bend